 Share these tips with your colleagues, administrators, and students.
 Let them know how you are planning to make your classroom accessible, and how they can too.
 Now is the time to come together as an educational community, support each other, and make sure everyone is involved in ensuring accessibility — no matter where the classroom is.

 Deaf students may use different identifying terms such as late-deafened, hearing impaired, hard of hearing, and more.
 The National Deaf Center uses the term “deaf” in an all-inclusive manner, to also include people who may identify as deaf, deafblind, or deafdisabled.
-The National Deaf Center recognizes that for many individuals, identity is fluid and can change over time or with setting.
+The National Deaf Center recognizes that for many people, identity is fluid and can change over time or with setting.
 It has chosen to use one term, deaf, with the goal of recognizing experiences that are shared by all members of diverse communities while also honoring all differences — a concept explored in the video “What Does Deaf Mean?”

 About the National Deaf Center